Ayachoon/machinelearning/README.md

-# Beginners level project using Pandas
+# Beginners level project using Pandas and machine learning models